Speech language pathologist jobs near me - 397 jobs

 When you join our team, we offer the opportunity for a rewarding career, competitive benefits and the potential for career advancement.
 In addition to our open and supportive culture that is second to none and features our “Round of Applause” employee recognition program as well as individual recognition for YOUR birthday and other personal events we offer dedicated facility-based teams with on-site management and experienced regional management support that is locally based.
 Our “Clap -Out” events recognize and celebrate resident successes.

-As a PRN SLP you will be eligible for the following:
+As a Part-Time SLP you will be eligible for:

 Whether you are looking now or will be in the future, we invite you check out our career page.
 Go to Careers - OVATION Rehabilitation